 Corporate Compliance Hotline

-Western Maryland Health strives to be fully compliant with all of the rules and regulations that govern the healthcare industry and to provide care and conduct its business in a manner consistent with our Mission, Vision, and Core Values.
+UPMC Western Maryland strives to be fully compliant with all of the rules and regulations that govern the healthcare industry and to provide care and conduct its business in a manner consistent with our Mission, Vision, and Core Values.

 Please provide a detailed description of your concern; you are not required to leave your name or telephone number.
 Your message will be retrieved and reviewed by our Compliance Officer for appropriate action.

 The Compliance Hotline is available to take your call at any time of the day or night and any day of the week.
 We hope you will never have a reason to question the integrity of our practices at UPMC Western Maryland.
 However, if that reason should arise, we assure you that your concerns will be taken seriously and treated in a confidential and professional manner.